AustinMichaelColeman/Type-on-Strap/pages/about.md

 The blog itself requires minimal maintenence.
 Blogs are broadcast on a best effort basis, and readers can leave and rejoin the site at will, accepting new blogs as proof of what happened while they were gone.

 Thanks for reading!

+### Related blogs
+* [Max Laumeister Blog](https://www.maxlaumeister.com/blog/) - My friend Max Laumeister is a big inspiration to me.
+He was the one who introduced me to bitcoin and began my obsession with the rest of the blockchain ecosystem.